How to complete Form W-9: Request for Taxpayer Identification Number & Certification in Wrapbook

 How W-9s are completed in Wrapbook

-If you’re classified as a loan-out worker, your primary details and the information required for Part I of the Form W-9 are automatically added to your Form based on the information in your Settings > Loan-out info.
+In Wrapbook, if you’re classified as a loan-out worker, your primary details and the information required for Part I of the Form W-9 are automatically added to your Form W-9 based on the information in your Loan-out Info.

 This information includes: